TartanLlama/tartanllama.github.io/_posts/2016-07-20-structured-bindings.md

 ---
 layout:     post
-title:      "Adding C++17 structured binding support to your classes"
+title:      "Adding C++17 decomposition declaration support to your classes"
 date:       2016-07-20
-summary:    Tutorial for adding structured binding support to classes
+summary:    Tutorial for adding decomposition declaration support to classes
 category:   c++
 tags:
  - c++
  - c++17
 ---

+### Introduction

-Structured bindings (proposals [here](https://isocpp.org/files/papers/P0144R1.pdf) and [here](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0217r2.html)) is a C++17 feature which allows you to declare multiple variables initialised from a tuple-like object, like this:
+C++17 adds decomposition declarations (proposals [here](https://isocpp.org/files/papers/P0144R1.pdf) and [here](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0217r2.html)) to the language, which allow you to declare multiple variables initialised from a tuple-like object:

 {% highlight cpp %}
 tuple<T1,T2,T3> f(/*...*/) { /*...*/ return {a,b,c}; }
 auto [x,y,z] = f(); // x has type T1, y has type T2, z has type T3
 {% endhighlight %}

-This is a very powerful and expressive feature, but the most interesting element for me is the ability to add structured binding support to your own classes.
+This is a very powerful and expressive feature, but the most interesting element for me is the ability to add support for this to your own classes.
 This post is a short tutorial on how to do this, mostly for my own future reference.

 (Note: currently there aren't any implementations available to play with, so this is theory for now.
 I plan to update this post as things change.)

 -----------------------

+### Built-in support

-The great news is that structured bindings are supported out-of-the-box for classes where all the non-static member variables are public (or all public-only non-statc members are in a single direct base class).
+The great news is that decomposition declarations are supported out-of-the-box for classes where all the non-static member variables are public (or all public-only non-statc members are in a single direct base class).
 So a class like this can be decomposed with no additional code:

 {% highlight cpp %}
 struct yay {